2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 **Response:**

-A basic 2-road traffic signal controller where one road gets Green while the other remains Red, followed by Yellow transition, then the sequence switches.## 4.3 Stretch Features
+A basic 2-road traffic signal controller where one road gets Green while the other remains Red, followed by Yellow transition, then the sequence switches.

 What features are nice to have but not essential?